What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Monitor Your Baby’s Condition Closely:

-Watch your baby’s breathing, skin, behaviour, and responsiveness carefully to detect any worsening symptoms promptly.
+After calling for help, watch your baby’s breathing, skin, behaviour, and responsiveness carefully to detect any worsening symptoms promptly.

 Call Emergency Services Immediately if Symptoms Intensify: